 Connecting a portable generator to a house without a transfer switch can be a dangerous affair.

-We are not joking if we say that connecting a generator without a transfer switch could be fatal.
+Hooking up a generator to your home circuit breaker without a transfer switch could be potentially fatal.

-Unless you are a skilled electrician who knows 100% what they’re doing, for your own safety do not attempt to use a portable generator for home without a transfer switch.
+Unless you are a skilled electrician who knows exactly what they’re doing, for your own safety do not attempt to use a portable generator to run your household without a transfer switch.

 The only way to power hardwired appliances

-A transfer switch is the only way to run the major appliances connected to your circuit breaker panel.
+A transfer switch is the only 100% safe way to run the major appliances connected to your circuit breaker panel.

 These include things like built-in dishwashers, cooktops or water heaters.